oxidist/oxidist.github.io/_posts/2017-08-10-Studying-techniques.md

 feature: https://img-s1.onedio.com/id-583f16ae53d37aab3a9e6d62/rev-0/raw/s-43cf296fca5578c81ee29aec5f288e8bd23277ce.jpg
 ---

-Using productivity techniques is great, but if you leverage your own concentration and habits, you will maximise your efficiency.[^1]
+Using productivity techniques is great, but if you leverage your own concentration and habits, you will maximise your efficiency.

 The most touted technique is to use the Pomodoro technique, which is effective, but not completely.
 So you must change it to reflect your own needs.